tukasa0001/TownOfHost/README-EN.md

 Decision : ShapeShifter<br>

 Shape Master ignores the cooldown after a transformation and can transform again.<br>
-However, the transformation lasts only 10 seconds.<br>
+Normally, the transformation lasts only 10 seconds, but the duration of the transformation can be changed through settings.<br>

 | Settings Name |
 |----------|
 | Transformable time(s) |

 ### Vampire

 Team : Impostors<br>